cdl-geneseo/r/sections/06-merging-filtering-aggregating-data.md

 ### Aggregating

 When we begin to analyze the data, we often would like to know the average of something.
 For example, what is the average phrase frequency?
-We can compute the average based on all 4016 remaining phrases or we can compute the average separately for each type of negation (e.g., not, don't, didn't).
+We can compute the average based on all 4016 remaining phrases or we can compute the average separately for each type of negation (e.g., *not*, *don't*, *didn't*).
 Aggregation techniques allow us to first combine observations of the same type and then compute statistics such as mean, median, mode, etc.

 ```r
 library(plyr) # contains the ddply() function (package installed in the software setup lesson)